Musoye/alx-backend-user-data/README.md

 # alx-backend-user-data

-A Repository on gow to manage user data
+A Repository on how to manage user data